ExpandingMan/dotfiles/README.md

 - [Nitter](https://nitter.net) is an alternative front-end to Twitter (I despise twitter, but sometimes interesting people post useful things there).
 - [Invidation](https://addons.mozilla.org/en-US/firefox/addon/invidition/) is a Firefox
     plugin for re-directing YouTube and twitter links to invidious and nitter.
+(Note that by default this also passes lots of parameters in the URL that will override your invidious settings, but these can be disabled in settings.)

 ### Firefox Add-Ons
 - [Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/):